ava-orange-education/Mastering-IoT-For-Industrial-Environments/README.md

-# Practical-IoT-For-Industrial-Environments
+# Mastering IoT For Industrial Environments
-Practical IoT For Industrial Environments, published by Orange, AVA™
+Mastering IoT For Industrial Environments, published by Orange, AVA™